aristocratos/btop/README.md

 ## Support and funding

-You can sponsor this project through github, see [my sponsors page](https://github.com/sponsors/aristocratos) for options.
+You can sponsor this project through GitHub.
+See [my sponsors page](https://github.com/sponsors/aristocratos) for options.

-Or donate through [paypal](https://paypal.me/aristocratos) or [ko-fi](https://ko-fi.com/aristocratos).
+Or donate through [PayPal](https://paypal.me/aristocratos) or [ko-fi](https://ko-fi.com/aristocratos).

 Any support is greatly appreciated!

 ## Prerequisites

-For best experience, a terminal with support for:
+For the best experience run within a terminal with support for:

 * 24-bit truecolor ([See list of terminals with truecolor support](https://github.com/termstandard/colors))
 * 256-color terminals are supported through 24-bit to 256-color conversion when setting "truecolor" to False in the options or with "-lc/--low-color" arguments.
 * 16 color TTY mode will be activated if a real tty device is detected.
 Can be forced with "-t/--tty_on" arguments.
 * Wide characters (Are sometimes problematic in web-based terminals)

-Also needs a UTF8 locale and a font that covers:
+Also necessary is a UTF8 locale and a font that includes:

 * Unicode Block “Braille Patterns” U+2800 - U+28FF (Not needed in TTY mode or with graphs set to type: block or tty.)
 * Unicode Block “Geometric Shapes” U+25A0 - U+25FF